05 Design

 Task

-In our last task, you will use an unorthodox method to find “twin” neighborhoods in Lexington and compare them to areas on campus that you frequent.
+Ok, let’s begin our task.
+We will use an unorthodox method to find “twin” neighborhoods in Lexington, explore them with Google Street View, and compare them to areas on campus that you frequent.
 The method is straightforward: We’ll fold a map of Lexington in half, punch a hole through the map where we live or work on campus, and then find the reflected location on the other side of the map.
 This reflection is the twin.
-How different is this location from where we live or work?
+Some initial questions might be: How different is this location from where we live or work?
 What do these differences tell us about Lexington’s neighborhoods and their history?

 Our approach is similar the Folded Map Project, an art project to generate discussion about segregation and housing disparity in Chicago.
 The project’s creator, Tonika Johnson, paired residents from the city’s north and south sides and asked them to visit each other’s homes.
 Part of the discussion centered on the historical practice of “redlining”, a discriminatory practice that denied loans to people of color (and other minorities) and investment in “high risk” neighborhoods.
 The practice was common in the 1930s and 1940s, and the federal government’s Home Owners’ Loan Corporation (HOLC) created maps to identify these neighborhoods.
 The legacy of this practice is still evident today – neighborhoods that saw investment during this period faired better than those that didn’t.

 To complete our exercise, we need a line on which to fold our map.
 You might know of a dividing line in your hometown, e.g., train tracks that split your town into two geographical imaginations.
 While this line might be arbitrarily chosen, we’ll use Main Street, a major thoroughfare that runs through the heart of Lexington.
-We’ll also use the HOLC’s map of Lexington to identify neighborhoods that were redlined in the 1930s.
+Can you find Main Street on this HOLC’s map of Lexington neighborhoods that were redlined in the 1930s?

 Home Owners’ Loan Corporation Residential Security Map, 1938